gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ### Dispatching

-When a Device Twin or Direct Method message is received their respective sets is checked for a matching *twinProperty* or *methodName* name.
+When a Device Twin or Direct Method message is received, their respective sets are checked for a matching *twinProperty* or *methodName* name.
 When a match is found, the associated handler function is called.

 ### Closing

-The Direct Method Bindings are closed in the **ClosePeripheralsAndHandlers** function found in **main.c**.
+Sets are closed in the **ClosePeripheralsAndHandlers** function found in **main.c**.

 ```c
 CloseDeviceTwinSet();